Skip to main content

 Skip table of contents

-Observation (error) model
+Observation model (residual error)

 https://www.youtube.com/watch?v=NQvp7X68HnY